-Tax Planning for Individuals, – here are our recommendations on the use of tax deductions that can help reduce taxable income in a legally.
+Tax Planning for Individuals, – here are our recommendations on the use of tax deductions that can help reduce taxable income legally.

 How can I get the most out of my tax return?

-Claiming tax deductions is a legal form of tax minimisation, but it is essential that the expense meets the requirements set out by the Australian Taxation Office.
+You can legally minimise your tax by claiming deductions.
+It is essential that the expense meets the requirements set out by the Australian Taxation Office (ATO).

 For your deduction to be classified as legitimate, the ATO requires a work-related expense to meet the following criteria:

-1. You must have spent the money yourself during the specified financial year and were not reimbursed
+1. You must spend the money yourself during the specified financial year and not reimbursed yourself

 3. You must have a record to prove it – the record must provide a description, cost and date of purchase

-Sometimes we can incur costs which are associated with both work and private use.
+Sometimes we can incur costs which relate to both work and private use.

-In this case, a tax deduction is still allowed but only for the portion related to work use, and must be accompanied by a receipt or proof of purchase must accompany the tax deduction.
-Keeping these receipts or proof of purchase is vital to maximising your return.
+In this case, a tax deduction is allowable but only for the portion related to work use.
+A receipt or proof of purchase must accompany the tax deduction.
+Keeping these receipts or proofs of purchase is vital to maximising your return.

-When we complete our tax return, claiming of work-related deductions is often forgotten.
+When we complete our tax return, it easy easy to forget work-related deductions.

-Individuals often aren’t sure what they are entitled to claim and leave them out altogether.
+Individuals often aren’t sure what they can claim and so they leave them out altogether.

-Listed below are common work-related deductions you can include in your Australian Online Tax Return.
+The information below lists the common work-related deductions you can include in your Australian Online Tax Return.

 Vehicle and Travel Expenses, including travel between work and home

-If you have to travel from your normal workplace to an alternate workplace, this is also deductible, along with the trip back to the normal workplace or directly home.
+If you travel from your normal workplace to an alternate workplace, this is also deductible, along with the trip back to the normal workplace or directly home.
 This also includes visiting clients and, travelling to meeting and conferences.

 Clothing, Laundry and Dry-Cleaning Expenses

-The costs of purchasing and maintaining occupation specific clothing and protective clothing can also be tax deductables.
+The costs of purchasing and maintaining occupation specific clothing and protective clothing can also be tax deductibles.

-If you are required to purchase and wear uniforms with distinctive business logos on them, this is considered occupation specific clothing.
+If you need to purchase and wear uniforms with distinctive business logos on them, this is occupation-specific clothing.

-Protective clothing is defined as both clothing and footwear that is worn to minimize chances of injury or illness caused by an individual’s occupation.
-Some examples of protective clothing are: safety coloured vests, fire resistant and sun-protection clothing, steel cap boots, non-slip nurse’s shoes and overalls.
+Protective clothing is clothing and footwear that minimises the chance of injury or illness caused by an individual’s occupation.
+Protective clothing examples include safety-coloured vests, fire-resistant and sun-protection clothing, steel-capped boots, non-slip nurse’s shoes and overalls.

-The costs of all of those described above can be a tax deduction.
+The costs of those described above are tax deductible.